janosmiko/janosmiko.github.io/content/blog/2021-07-04-magento-rabbitmq.md

 On the Magento Admin create a test product.

 - Catalog → Products → New Product
-- Fill the required attributes.
+- Fill in the required attributes.
 - Click on Save.

-For our test product we set the product's SKU to `test`.
+For our test product, we set the product's SKU to `test`.
+We are going to use this in this article.

 ### Get your Admin token